pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

-In this report the term hectographing is used to designate any process by which approximately 100 to 150 copies of a document may be reproduced in methyl-violet&nbsp;{%- include pagebreak.html canvas=96 -%}&nbsp;
+In this report the term hectographing is used to designate any process by which approximately 100 to 150 copies of a document may be reproduced in methyl-violet {% include pagebreak.html canvas=96 %}

 TABLE XIII